 - To train and educate students in the field of Criminal Justice, utilizing a variety of instructional methods and techniques to stimulate and/or motivate students to learn.

-- To help students understand the roles and functions of the three major components of the criminal justice System: law enforcement, courts, and corrections.
+- To help students understand the roles and functions of the three major components of the criminal justice System: law enforcement, corrections, and the courts.

 - To help students understand and roles and functions of local, state, and federal law enforcement agencies.